Humphrey McQueen: Independent career

-By 1978, McQueen had left ANU and had shifted away from his earlier work as he became increasingly influence by Maoism.
+By 1978, McQueen had left ANU and had shifted away from his earlier work as he became increasingly influenced by Maoism.
 This led McQueen to depart from A New Britannia and the Gramscian New Left, a process he described in the 2004 edition.
 McQueen believed in a fusion between the philosophical and economic Marx, which was a midway between the two competing interpretations of Marxism that had preoccupied radicals since the 1920s.
 McQueen's fourth book was Social Sketches of Australia (1978), a social history of Australia since the late nineteenth century.
 Continuing on from early work, Social Sketches was a correction to the secondary source focus of A New Britannia, focusing instead on primary sources and the perspectives of minorities.

 McQueen's work since the 1970s has been varied, ranging from historiographical works to art history and the importance of British slavery to the development of capitalism.
+McQueen's work on George Fife Angas and Peter Goers' commentary of it were criticised by a relative of Angas's for incorrectly stating that he had been a slave owner when there is no evidence of this.
+McQueen (like Clinton Fernandes) misinterpreted the nature of Angas's agency in collecting compensation awarded to other people.